PennyLaneAI/pennylane-orquestra/README.rst

 Installation and tests
 ~~~~~~~~~~~~~~~~~~~~~~

-This plugin requires Python version 3.6 and above, as well as PennyLane and the `Quantum Engine CLI <https://github.com/zapatacomputing/qe-cli>`_ are required .
+This plugin requires Python version 3.6 and above.
+PennyLane and the `Quantum Engine CLI <https://github.com/zapatacomputing/qe-cli>`_ are also required.
 Installation of this plugin, as well as all dependencies, can be done using ``pip``:

 .. code-block:: bash